-A work permit is a photo identity card issued by U.S. Citizenship and Immigration Services (USCIS).
+A work permit is not the same thing as a green card.
+Instead, it is a photo identity card issued by U.S. Citizenship and Immigration Services (USCIS).
 It is also called an Employment Authorization Document or EAD.

 The EAD looks a lot like a driver's license.
 Its holders can show it to employers in order to prove their right to work.
 All U.S. employers must, when hiring a new employee, request proof of their immigration status or right to work—employers who violate this rule can face sanctions.